 Situation 3: Selecting an Appropriate Contract Type

-The definition of work at the time of tender is inadequate, owing to the emphasis on the expectation of substantial variation in work content.
-The work is technically complex and involves major unquantifiable risks.
-The Client wants to create some incentive for the contractor to perform efficiently, and you are willing to be involved in managing the project.
+The meaning of the job during the bidding process is inadequate due to the focus on the anticipation of huge variations in the work.
+The job is complicated and involves serious, unquantifiable risks.
+The Client desires to provide some motivation to the contractor to complete the task efficiently, and you are willing to participate in managing the job.

 Because of the high risks involved, a cost-based system (i.e. involving cost-reimbursable and target cost) needs to be adopted.
 However, because the Client wants to create some incentive for the contractor to perform efficiently, a target cost contract would be more appropriate to adopt than a cost-reimbursable contract.